New Jersey Route 133: The down-scaled route

-Connection to New Jersey Turnpike
+Extension to the New Jersey Turnpike

-On December 31, 2006, the New Jersey Turnpike Authority released its proposals regarding interchange 8 of the New Jersey Turnpike and its possible replacement.
-The current interchange 8 would be demolished and replaced with a new interchange.
+On December 31, 2006, the New Jersey Turnpike Authority (NJTA) released its proposals regarding exit 8 of the New Jersey Turnpike and its possible replacement.
+The current exit 8 would be demolished and replaced with a new interchange.
 The new exit 8 would end at the intersection with Route 33, Milford Road, and the Route 133 bypass (on the east side of the expressway, instead of the west).
 This new exit 8 would grant direct access to the bypass (without going through any traffic lights), as well as to Route 33, using grade-separated interchanges.
 The new toll gate would feature a total of 12 booths at the toll gate.
 The second option would be a grade-separated diamond interchange would be constructed, which would lead the ramps towards Route 33.
-At the intersection with Route 33 and the interchange ramps (from the turnpike and 133), a traffic signal would be built underneath the exit 8 ramps/Route 133.
+At the intersection with Route 33 and the interchange ramps (from the turnpike and Route 133), a traffic signal would be built underneath the exit 8 ramps/Route 133.
 In lieu of a connector road, a jughandle would be built on Route 33 west.
 This would intersect at Route 33 (with a traffic light) and become the relocated Milford Road (after crossing Route 33).